apache/royale-docs/component-sets/jewel/jewel-theme-creation.md

 $emphasized-color: $emerald
 ```

-so this `_theme.sass` file will create a jewel theme variant that will look _no-flat_ and _light_, with _blue as primary color_, _topaz as secondary color_ and _emerald as emphasized color_.
+so this `_theme.sass` file will create a Jewel theme variant that will look _no-flat_ and _light_, with _blue as primary color_, _topaz as secondary color_ and _emerald as emphasized color_.

 ## Jewel Theme Summary

-So, in summary, __Jewel library__ has defintions that normally users does not need to change, while __Jewel Theme library__ is like a __master theme__ for all royale jewel themes and a good starting point to create a new user defined jewel theme or just modify one of the ones that comes with the royale distribution.
+__Jewel library__ has defintions that normally users does not need to change, while __Jewel Theme library__ is like a __master theme__ for all royale jewel themes and a good starting point to create a new user defined jewel theme or just modify one of the ones that comes with the royale distribution.

 > A user should just need to duplicate the __Jewel Theme Library__ to start modifing each style per jewel component to create a new custom jewel theme.